William D. Houser: Education

 Houser received a Bachelor of Science from the United States Naval Academy in 1941, a Master of Science from George Washington University in 1963 and also studied at the University of Maryland, College of Special & Continuation Studies, the Naval War College, and Harvard University.

 Organizations and clubs

-Houser is a member of the Bohemian Club of San Francisco, California.
+Houser was a member of the Bohemian Club of San Francisco, California.

 Death

 Houser died on February 5, 2012.
 He had suffered from Alzheimer's disease and pneumonia.